 Once you have identified what it is, do another search for the hardware description you found.
 You can first try the manufacturer’s website to find a driver.
 If you don’t have any luck, continue onto other websites to find a driver.

-Scan for new hardware
+Scan for new hardware using Device Manager

 The icon will look like a screen with a magnifying glass over it.

-The Device Manager allows you to improve communication between the operating system and your computer’s hardware.
+Access to the Device Manager allows you to improve communication between the operating system and your computer’s hardware.

 I hope you never have to run into such an issue.
 Good luck getting your drivers working and up to date.